Italian Renaissance domes

-Italian Renaissance domes were designed during the Renaissance period of the fifteenth and sixteenth centuries in Italy.
+Italian Renaissance domes were designed during the Italian Renaissance period of the fifteenth and sixteenth centuries.
 Beginning in Florence, the style spread to Rome and Venice and made the combination of dome, drum, and barrel vaults standard structural forms.

 Notable architects during the Italian Renaissance were Filippo Brunelleschi, builder of the dome of Florence Cathedral, Donato Bramante, Andrea Palladio, and Michelangelo, designer of the dome of St. Peter's Basilica.